Saturday, June 7, 2025

 Quacker Smith to Burlington to Smugger's Harbor.

 Saturday morning was foggy.
-At about 11, the sun was out and there was some breeze but the fog did not rise.
+At about 11, the sun was out, and there was a slight breeze, but the fog did not lift.
 It was apparently smoke from the prairie fires.

 At noon, the visibility was good enough for me to depart for Burlington, VT.